Jump to content

 Key Dates of Our History

-1944: Courses of study at various Universities (Cologne, Frankfurt, Stuttgart, etc.) are combined into the "State University Institute for Music Education at the University of Heidelberg," based in Trossingen, after 1945 under the direction of Ernst-Lothar von Knorr
+1944: Courses of study at various universities (Cologne, Frankfurt, Stuttgart, etc.) are combined into the "State University Institute for Music Education at the University of Heidelberg," based in Trossingen, after 1945 under the direction of Ernst-Lothar von Knorr

 1946: Establishment of the "State University Institute for Music Education Trossingen"